 Generally, monkey bars are relatively narrow for competition so focus on relatively narrow and standard shoulder width grips for training but mix it up on occasions by adding in some wide grip pull ups to offer altered muscle stimulation to mix up your training as you're never exactly sure what you will find in competition.

 TRX Inverted Pull-Ups

-Hanging Knee Raises For Your Abs And Grip Endurance
+Hanging Knee Raises for Abs and Grip Endurance

-You must be getting the impression that all of these exercises are trying to add inches to your height by now but as we're concentration on the functional fitness side of training for the monkey bars it makes sense to be left hanging as that's what the exercise involves- Why train on the floor if you're going to be swinging in mid air from bar to bar?
+You must be getting the impression that all of these exercises are trying to add inches to your height by now but as we're concentrating on the functional fitness side of training for the monkey bars it makes sense to be left hanging as that's what the exercise involves.
+Why train on the floor if you're going to be swinging in mid-air from bar to bar?